mkocka/php/root/help.md

         # docker exec -it <CONTAINER_ID> /bin/bash

 After you Docker exec into the running container, your current directory is set to `/opt/app-root/src`, where the source code is located.

+## SECURITY IMPLICATIONS

+-p 8080:8080

+     Opens  container  port  8080  and  maps it to the same port on the Host.